 I told you guys how excited I am to be learning all about essential oils.
 I am all for treating my families ailments naturally.
-I have told you about the Top 10 uses for Lemon Essential Oil and the Top 10 Uses for Lavender essential Oil.
+I have told you about the Top 10 uses for Lemon Essential Oil and the Top 10 Uses for Lavender Essential Oil.
 Here is another popular oil: Peppermint.

 Top 10 Uses for Peppermint Essential Oil

 Peppermint oil powerfully affects and improves mental clarity and raises energy levels.
 If you’re trying to cut back on caffeine, this may be a blessing to your mid-afternoon lull.

-As you can see essential oils can be used for so many things.
+As you can see, essential oils can be used for so many things.
 There is almost always a natural cure for ailments.